-In 2017 DDM undertook an investment in a Greek NPL transaction which was executed by making a structured investment of a net amount of EUR 36.4M into a Luxembourg SPV ("Artemis Finance Holding S.A.R.L."), whose shares are ultimately held by trusts attributable to Erik Fällström and Andreas Tuczka.
-In 2019 DDM further bought out the co-investor, with a total investment amounting to approximately EUR 20.1M.
-In 2020 DDM restructured its investment in the Greek NPL transaction which resulted in accelerated collections of EUR 59.8M being received and the entire carrying value remaining of EUR 43.8M prior to the restructuring has been recognized as amortization.
-DDM has assessed the transaction and concluded it retains the same contractual rights to future cashflows in the distressed asset portfolio as prior to the restructuring and therefore has not derecognized the asset under IFRS 9 amortized cost as of 31 December 2020.
+In 2017 DDM undertook an investment in a Greek NPL transaction which was executed by making a structured investment of a net amount of EUR 36.4m into a Luxembourg SPV ("Artemis Finance Holding S.A.R.L."), whose shares are ultimately held by trusts attributable to Erik Fällström and Andreas Tuczka.
+In 2019 DDM further bought out the co-investor, with a total investment amounting to approximately EUR 20.1m.
+In 2020 DDM restructured its investment in the Greek NPL transaction which resulted in accelerated collections of EUR 59.8m being received in H2 2020 and the entire carrying value remaining of EUR 43.8m prior to the restructuring was recognized as amortization.
+DDM assessed the transaction and concluded that it retains the same contractual rights to future cashflows in the distressed asset portfolio as prior to the restructuring and therefore has not derecognized the asset under IFRS 9 amortized cost.
+As at 31 December 2021 DDM has released EUR 1.6m of accrued expenses and deferred income recognized during 2020, of which EUR 1.0m has been recognized to net collections, EUR 0.4m netted against prepaid expenses and accrued income and EUR 0.2m has been paid during the year.
 Transactions between DDM Group companies (fully consolidated) and Artemis Finance Holding (and its subsidiaries) were as follows:

-EUR '000s 31 December 2020 31 December 2019
+EUR '000s 31 December 2021 31 December 2020

-Income Net collections 74,522 12,111
+Income Net collections 952 74,522

-Statement Revenue from management fees 70 105
+Statement Revenue from management fees 70

-Amortization net of revaluation (49,890) (4,319)
+Amortization net of revaluation - (49,890)

-ncome Statement, 1 Fotal 24,702 7,897

-icome Statement, IOlai 24,702 1,031
+come Statement, T otal 952 24,702

-icome Statement, i i Otai , ,

-EUR '000s (Viai 31 December 2020 31 December 2019
+otal 31 December 31 December

-Distressed asset portfolios 31 December 31 December
+EUR '000s 24,702 31 December 2020

-EUR '000s 31 December 31 December 2019
+Accounts receivable 31 December 31 December

-EUR '000s Distressed asset portfolios 31 December 2020 - 31 December 2019 51,390
+EUR '000s 31 December 31 December 2020